 “It’s that… sometimes I look at her when she’s sleeping next to me…she suddenly becomes transparent, literally, like a ghost.
 It’s like I can see the pillow and sheets underneath her, through her.
 At first I thought my eyes were playing tricks in the dark.
 But, she fades away, like she’s disappearing, turning invisible.
 I know.
 It sounds bizarre.”

-“Alex, I’m sure you’re just seeing things in the dark.”
+“Jason, I’m sure you’re just seeing things in the dark.”

-“Yes, that is extremely odd, Alex.
+“Yes, that is extremely odd, Jason.
 I’m sure there is a reason for what you think you see.
 But I’d like to get to your relationship with Kelly.
 Can I ask you something and will you answer honestly?”

 “Do you always go out with Dan; to the bowling alley, the pool hall, when you say you do?”